The project was developed over six months until the first MVP.

 The flow was then scaled to desktop with identical logic, step order, and state structure.

-We validated each iteration of the payment flows internally together with QA and the product team.
-These walkthroughs helped reveal unclear steps, dead-end paths, and mismatches between provider requirements and the UI.
+We validated each iteration of the payment flows together with QA and the product team.
+These structured walkthroughs helped surface unclear steps, dead ends, and mismatches between provider requirements and the UI.

 We tested all payment scenarios end-to-end — including provider limits, supported networks, token combinations, legal-confirmation steps, and error states.
-Based on QA reports and team feedback, the final version became noticeably clearer and more stable, with fewer questions from the team and fewer places where users could get stuck.
+Based on QA reports and team feedback, the final version became noticeably clearer, more predictable, and reduced places where users could get stuck.